 Entry fees cover the costs of putting on a race.
 Those costs are budgeted up to a year in advance of race day.
 And while we’ve looked into allowing runners to cancel their entry and get a refund, credit, or transfer, we’ve calculated that the administrative costs of managing this process would lead to significantly higher entry fees.
 And as part of our mission to help and inspire people through running, we strive to keep fees as low as we can.

-Our three largest races, the TCS New York City Marathon, the United Airlines NYC Half, and the NYRR Brooklyn Half, have a cancellation policy that allows guaranteed entry the following year.
-Learn more about 2017 TCS New York City Marathon cancellation and 2018 United Airlines NYC Half cancellation.
-NYRR Brooklyn Half cancellation info will be available in January.
+Our three largest races, the TCS New York City Marathon, the United Airlines NYC Half, and the NYRR Brooklyn Half, have cancellation policies that allows guaranteed entry the following year.
+Learn more about the TCS New York City Marathon cancellation, the United Airlines NYC Half cancellation, and NYRR Brooklyn Half cancellation policies.